mbatchkarov/dc_evaluation/README.md

 python discoutils/stanford_utils.py --data ../dc_evaluation/data/web --stanford ~/Downloads/stanford-corenlp-full-2015-04-20
 ```

 You can control what processing is done by CoreNLP.
 Find the line that says `tokenize,ssplit,pos,lemma,parse,ner` and add/delete as required.
-Note NER is very slow.
+Note NER is optional and very slow.

 For our example data set, this produces a `web-tagged` directory, whose structure matches that of `web`.
-Files are CoNLL-formatted:
+Files are CoNLL-formatted, e.g.:

 ```
 1	He	he	PRP	O	2	nsubj